GameKyuubi

 December 18, 2013

-Bitcoin had just crashed over 50% from its $1,242 peak.
+Bitcoin had crashed over 50% from its ~$1,150 peak to ~$550, triggered by the PBOC banning financial institutions from handling Bitcoin on December 5.
 The Bitcointalk forums were drowning in panic.
 Traders were dumping.
 Fear was everywhere.

 GameKyuubi — a senior member who had been on the platform since 2011, living in Japan — logged on after whiskey and a rough evening.
 His girlfriend was out at a lesbian bar.
 BTC was cratering.
 He didn't care about the typo in the title.